 NDMA is a “probable human carcinogen.”
 This means it is a potent carcinogen in animals, but there aren’t enough studies to verify its carcinogenic effect on humans.

-Cancer is not a typical Zantac side effect.
-But the NDMA in the drug may increase the risk of several types of cancer, such as bladder and liver cancer.
+Cancer is not one of the typical Zantac side effects.
+But the NDMA in the drug may increase the risk of several types of cancer.

 The FDA has determined that NDMA levels increase in some ranitidine products over time.
 The agency found NDMA levels were greater when more time had passed since the drug was manufactured.